sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>ibus-anthy</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The Anthy engine for IBus input platform
+Short desc    : The Anthy engine for IBus input platform
 URL          : https://github.com/ibus/ibus/wiki
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The Anthy engine for IBus platform.
+Descript     : The Anthy engine for IBus platform.
 It provides Japanese input method from
              : a library of the Anthy.
 ```